Tablerase/42_Projects/Notes/minilibx.md

 0x00FF0000 is the hex representation of ARGB(0,255,0,0).
 This will draw a red pixel at the position (5, 5) in the window.

+Note that this will cause an issue.
+Because an image is represented in real time in a window, changing the same image will cause a bunch of screen-tearing when writing to it.
+You should therefore **create two or more images to hold your frames temporarily**.
+You can then write to a temporary image, so that you don’t have to write to the currently presented image.

 #### Put image to window

 ```c